-To support our CFD and spread bet share offering, the Next Generation platform includes fundamental equity reports powered by Morningstar.
+To support our CFD share offering, the Next Generation platform includes fundamental equity reports powered by Morningstar.
 These comprehensive reports are updated daily and provide you with unique insights into the quantitative financial health, valuation, uncertainty, and the Morningstar analysts' fair value estimate on thousands of shares offered on our platform.

 The report provides up to five years' worth of historical financial data, profitability ratios, and dividend information that can help you analyse the financial health of any company.
 To access the Morningstar quantitative equity reports for a company on our platform, you must be a live Next Generation account holder.
 You can access Morningstar reports through any share product's context menu in the Next Generation web platform.
 Or via the product's factsheet on our mobile apps.
 If you are accessing a Morningstar report for the first time, you must carefully read and accept the disclaimer before you can view the report.